dimitrismistriotis/dimitrismistriotis.github.io/_posts/2026-06-29-decluttering-method.md

 - Same for Groups.
 Idea is that if it does not post, then no harm done, if it posts it has to be relevant
 - Periodically I see applications, groups, friends, photos and remove or download+remove on the spot.
 Usually when I have a meeting in 10 minutes or something and giving this 20/30 seconds

 Idea is not to stress it, create space for new Facebook-friendships, groups, with the amount of information in this medium to be declining over time.
 Content should be less and less while also more relevant.
+Time logged in should diminish over time.
+Always log out when not using the platform as it triggers less tracking and it also adds an extra time penalty on logging in to do things there.
+My take is to always remove it from phones also at it is **notorious spyware**.

 #### Instagram